Azure/WALinuxAgent/README.md

 _Type: Boolean_
 _Default: n (set to 'y' in waagent.conf)_

-Creates the firewall rules needed to protect communication of the Agent with the VM Host.
+Creates firewall rules to allow communication with the VM Host only by the Agent.

 #### __OS.MonitorDhcpClientRestartPeriod__